vFelicia/CS448B-Fall2024/README.md

 * Please contact me if there's an alternative method for you to see everything to make grading easier -- vgfelica@stanford.edu or on Slack as Vryan Feliciano.

 - `analysis --> NLP Analysis`: This directory will contain all files related to the NLP Analysis.
 The visualizations are chiefly in the `08-nlp-interactive-visualization.ipynb` Jupyter Notebook.
+  -  The Notebooks that use Python 3.9.0 are `07-nlp-topicmodeling.ipynb` and `08-nlp-interactive-visualization.ipynb`.
+Everything else runs in Python 3.13.0.
 - `data`: This directory contains the data used for the research project in general.
+- `Python3.9.0-libraries-versions`: This file contains all the libraries + versions needed to run in Python 3.9.0.